rkp8000/gcp_tensorflow_gpu_install_and_benchmarks/README.md

 ## Create your instance

 Once you've configured everything click on "Create".

-Not so bad, right?
+It will probably take a couple minutes to start up, and you'll see a green circle with a checkbox in it when it's booted.

 ## Make your VM's external IP address static